-Assay results are returned to Costerfield Operations staff, who manage the database.
-The Onsite laboratory is not certified to NATA standards, but has ISO 9001 accreditation.
+Assaying of the drill core and face samples is predominantly completed by Onsite Laboratory Services (Onsite) in Bendigo.
+This laboratory is independent of Mandalay and holds a current ISO 9001 accreditation.
 ALS Global (Brisbane) and Bureau Veritas (Perth) have also been used to verify the accuracy of Onsite.
 ALS is NATA-certified (825) for Au and Sb.
 Genalysis is NATA-certified (3244) for Au and Sb.